 Next, use air pillows to create a buffer in your pool that absorbs the expansion of ice during freezing temperatures.
 This reduces the pressure exerted on the pool walls.
 Simply inflate the air pillows and place them evenly across the pool surface.

-Before temperatures drop, it’s essential to adjust the chemical levels of your pool.
+Before temperatures drop, it’s essential to adjust your pool’s chemical levels.
 Test the water and balance the pH, alkalinity, and calcium hardness.
 Using pool antifreeze in the pipelines and equipment is another smart move to safeguard your investment from harsh weather.

 Drain plugs play a pivotal role in winterizing your pool as well.
 Remove all the drain plugs from the pool’s equipment, including the pool pump, filter, and heater.
 Doing so prevents water from freezing inside the equipment, which may cause severe damage.